AmethystBird/COMP3016-Lab-Tasks/Lab6/README.md

 This system presents a problem, since a rectangle on face value is made up of four points, whereas using two triangles to form a rectangle requires six points.
 This is not efficient, since duplicated vertices need to be stored & rendered.
 As an object acquires more vertices, this inefficiency becomes exponential & will result in bad performance.
 In order to get around this problem however, OpenGl supports a concept named indexed drawing.

-### Coordinates
+### Indexing
 Indexed drawing makes use of two arrays, for vertices & indices respectively.
 The vertices array must only contain unique points; that is, points that are not at the same position as any other in the array.
 The indices array then specifies the order in which to draw these points.
 This gets around the problem, since any vertice can now be called upon multiple times.
 Below, the vertices of four corners of a rectangle are displayed, as well as the indices for directing the order in which to draw them:

 **CPP**
 ```c++